425 Grand Concourse – Passive House on a Grand Scale

 - ENERGY STAR® appliances

 - A combination green roof and ENERGY STAR light-colored roof

 - Low-flow and WaterSense plumbing fixtures, which reduce water heating energy demand

-425 Grand Concourse is projected to save 90% of energy demand for cooling and heating when compared to other typical existing high-rise apartment buildings of a similar size.
-It is also projected to save between 60 and 70% of the whole energy demand.
-As a result, these energy savings will translate into significant cost savings for the tenants.
-In accordance with the overarching greenhouse gas reduction goals set forth by NYC and the Passive House certifying agencies, 425 Grand Concourse will help set a precedent for the design of large, high-performing buildings.
+425 Grand Concourse is projected to save 90% of energy demand for cooling and heating when compared to typical existing apartment buildings of a similar size.
+It is also projected to save 60-70% of the whole energy demand.
+These energy savings will translate into a significant cost savings for tenants.

 This project has set a precedent for the design of large, high-performing buildings that meet Passive House standards and are in accordance with greenhouse gas reduction goals set forth in New York City’s Climate Mobilization Act and New York State’s Climate Leadership and Community Protection Act.